redbubble/pairing-exercises/fullstack/python/price_calculator/README.md

 ```

 ## Run the test suite

-Certain tests will fail, and will return a `NotImplementedError`.
+Certain tests will fail due to the `NotImplementedError`.
 Running the test suite will show you
 which parts of the application need to be finished.

 ```shell script
 # Run the test suite with coverage
 $ pytest app/cart